Level/level-hyper/README.md

 Licence &amp; copyright
 -------------------

-Copyright (c) 2012-2013 Level contributors (listed above).
+Copyright (c) 2012-2013 **level-hyper** contributors (listed above).

-Level is licensed under an MIT +no-false-attribs license.
+**level-hyper** is licensed under an MIT +no-false-attribs license.
 All rights not explicitly granted in the MIT license are reserved.
 See the included LICENSE file for more details.